Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Constraints on Low Scale

 Since the neutrino and DM scenarios we discuss here are based on low scale $U(1)_X$ gauge symmetry, it is important to note the phenomenological constraints on such new physics scenario from available data.
 The $U(1)_X$ sector couples to the SM sector only via kinetic mixing of $U(1)_X$ and $U(1)_Y$ denoted by $\frac{\epsilon}{2} B^{\alpha \beta} Y_{\alpha \beta}$ in the Lagrangian where $B^{\alpha\beta}, Y_{\alpha \beta}$ are the field strength tensors of $U(1)_X, U(1)_Y$ respectively and $\epsilon$ is the kinetic mixing parameter.
 Even if we turn off such mixing at tree level, one can generate such mixing at one loop level since there are particles in the model which are charged under both $U(1)_Y$ and $U(1)_{X}$.
 Such one loop mixing can be approximated as $\epsilon \approx g_{1} g'/(16 \pi^2)$ \cite{Mambrini:2011dw} where $g_1, g'$ are gauge couplings of $U(1)_Y$ and $U(1)_{X}$ respectively.
 Thus, the relevant constraints will be applicable on effective DM-SM portal coupling $\epsilon g'$ and $Z'$ mass.

 Such GeV scale gauge boson and couplings can be constrained from different low energy observations like neutrino trident production, rare kaon decay, 4 muon observations at BABAR experiment etc. As shown by the authors of \cite{Jho:2019cxq}, the current data allow the portal coupling $g' \lsim 0.001$ for $M_{Z'} \gsim 0.1$ GeV for muon-philic gauge boson.
 The portal coupling could be as large as even $0.005$ for $M_{Z'} \gsim 1.0$ GeV.
 As shown in \cite{Lindner:2018kjo}, the portal coupling can also be constrained from neutrino-electron scattering experiments like CHARM-II, GEMMA and TEXONO.
 Gauge boson mixing strength $\gsim 10^{-3}$ has been ruled out for gauge bosons of mass around the electroweak (EW) scale.
 For very light gauge bosons, this bound is even tighter $\mathcal{O}(10^{-6})$.
 LEP II data have put a lower bound on the ratio of new gauge boson mass to the new gauge coupling to be $M_{Z'}/g' \ge 7 $ TeV \cite{Carena:2004xs}.
 However, since we are interested in the low mass of the gauge boson, bounds from hadron colliders like ATLAS and CMS will not be very relevant.
 Similarly, LEP bound is also not applicable in such low mass regime.
-As an example, one may refer to \cite{Deppisch:2019ldi} for a detail of the direct search bounds on such a light gauge boson.
+One can constrain $Z-Z'$ mixing and $Z'$ mass from electroweak precision measurements as well.
+However, for GeV scale $Z'$ mass with tiny kinetic mixing with SM $Z$ boson, such bounds do not apply \cite{Erler:2009jh}.
+For a detail of the direct search bounds on such a light gauge boson, one may refer to \cite{Deppisch:2019ldi}.
 Recently, a low scale $U(1)_X$ model was also studied in the context of flavour anomalies, dark matter and neutrino mass \cite{Borah:2020swo}.